 Born in Italy but raised in Colorado, United States, Amy Adams is a multi-award-winning film actress.
 Adams made her West End debut as Amanda Wingfield in The Glass Menagerie at the Duke of York’s Theatre.

 As a child, Adams attended ballet classes, growing up with dreams of becoming a prima ballerina.
 But at college age, Adams moved to Atlanta, Georgia, and decided to change career path to focus on musical theatre.
 In the late nineties, Adams moved to Los Angeles and made her feature film debut in Drop Dead Gorgeous, later starring in Catch Me If You Can alongside Leonardo DiCaprio and Tom Hanks.

 Even though Adams’ career has mostly been in films, she’s also been on stage — achieving the dreams her 18-year-old self wanted.
 In 2012, she starred as the Baker’s Wife in a revival of Into the Woods, alongside Donna Murphy, Jessie Mueller and Denis O’Hare.
-In a 2012 review of Into the Woods on New York Theatre Guide, "Amy Adams... is a delicious surprise all around."
+A 2012 review of Into the Woods on New York Theatre Guide raved, "Amy Adams... is a delicious surprise all around."

 A decade later, she went on to make her West End debut in The Glass Menagerie as Amanda Wingfield.

 To get the latest news, reviews, interviews, new show alerts and ticket offers, sign up to our weekly newsletter

 You can unsubscribe at any time by following the instructions in the footer of every email we send.